 Large corrections, or bear markets, are typically associated with global downturns, which themselves are usually the result of a US recession.
 Some investors have become fearful that the world economy is on the brink of slipping into recession purely because we are late in the growth cycle.

-A powerful catalyst for a recession would be interest rates moving into restrictive territory – where debt service costs move to such burdensome levels that they discourage spending and investment.
+A powerful catalyst for a recession would be interest rates moving into restrictive territory – where debt servicing costs move to such burdensome levels that they discourage spending and investment.

-We still expect global growth to slow, so the rest of the year is unlikely to be plain sailing.
+We still expect global growth to slow, so the period until the end of 2019 is unlikely to be plain sailing.
 Let’s make it clear we do believe we are late in the cycle and a bear market will come at some point.

 However, historical analysis shows that some of the best years to invest are just ahead of market highs.
 One of the best years to invest in the past 25 years was 1998, just a year before the FTSE 100 peaked ahead of the infamous dotcom crash and three years before the deep recession starting in 2001.